calamitymandy/AudioWOMAN/README.md

 This tool streamlines file organization and batch renaming, ensuring efficiency and accuracy. 🚀

-AudioWOMAN is a user-friendly tool designed to generate file paths by combining multiple columns of text data.
-It ensures consistency while allowing flexibility in column inputs, making it ideal for batch processing and file organization.
-The program also allows users to modify paths through truncation or text replacement before applying the changes to actual files.
-Additionally, it provides an automated renaming feature that organizes files into structured directories based on the generated paths.
+AudioWOMAN is a tool designed for efficient file path generation, modification, and renaming.
+By combining multiple columns of text data, it ensures consistency while allowing flexibility in column inputs—making it ideal for batch processing and file organization.

+The program includes tools to modify paths through truncation or text replacement before applying changes to actual files.

+It also features an automated renaming system that organizes files into structured directories based on the generated paths, and 2 tools for analyzing data: file audit and media info.

 ---